taosut/Stream-App/README.md

 17. Check if user is currently logged in.
 Call the appropriate action creator to update the value of 'isSignedIn' in the authReducer.
 18. Pass `mapStateToProps` as the first argument inside `connect(first arg, {...})`.
 19. Update `renderAuthButton()` by changing the keywords `this.state` to `this.props`.
+20. Refactor the action.type to constant variable instead of strings to avoid unnoticed spelling errors.

+*Note: To get user ID use the command line in console `gapi.auth2.getAuthInstance().currentUser.get().getId()`.
+We want to store this ID inside our authReducer.
+So in the future, we know which user created which streams.*

+21. Pass the user Id into signIn action-creator as an argument and return it as a payload.
+Inside the authReducer, create a new key inside of the state object called userId with default value of null.
+If action.type is SIGN_IN then set userId to be action.payload else set to null.